-A royalty fee must be paid to Contemporary Drama Service, PO Box 7710, Colorado Springs, CO 80933-7710 in advance of any performance of this play.
-The applicable royalty fee for this play is listed in our catalog or may be determined by calling our customer service department at 719-594-4422.
+A royalty fee must be paid to Contemporary Drama Service, PO Box 7710, Colorado Springs, CO 80933-7710 in advance of any performance of this musical.
+The applicable royalty fee for any amateur performance of this musical is listed in our catalog or may be determined by calling our customer service department at 719-594-4422.

-The royalty must be paid whether the play is presented for charity or profit and whether or not admission is charged.
-A play is considered performed each time it is acted before an audience, except for rehearsals when only cast and production crew are present.
+The royalty must be paid whether the musical is presented for charity or profit and whether or not admission is charged.
+A musical is considered performed each time it is acted before an audience, except for rehearsals when only cast and production crew are present.

-When this play is performed, each cast member must have their own script copy purchased from us.
-It is a violation of copyright law to copy or reproduce any part of this play in any manner.
+When this musical is performed, each cast member must have their own script copy purchased from us.
+It is a violation of copyright law to copy or reproduce any part of this musical in any manner.
 The right of performance is not transferable, and performance without advance permission constitutes copyright infringement punishable by law.

-All other rights, including professional or equity performance, TV, radio, film, videotape and recording, are reserved.
+All other rights, including professional, stock or equity performance, TV, radio, film, videotape and recording, are reserved.
 Fees for these rights will be quoted on request.